Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 3. Salmon Sandwich

 It is during the third trimester that your baby’s brain actively develops.
-Salmon is a good source of omega-3 fatty acid, which helps in the growth and development of your baby’s brain and nervous system.
+Salmon is a good source of omega-3 fatty acids, which help in the growth and development of your baby’s brain and nervous system (7).
 Indulge in a well-grilled salmon sandwich at least once a week to meet your omega-3 fatty acid requirements.
 You may include your choice of vegetables to add fibre to your snack.
-Note that salmon should be thoroughly cooked to kill parasites and bacteria, and consumed in limited amounts to rule out intake of excess mercury which may hamper the growth of the baby.
+Note that salmon should be thoroughly cooked to kill parasites and bacteria, and consumed in limited amounts to rule out intake of excess mercury, which may hamper the growth of the baby.

 4. Roasted Makhana